seananderson/metafolio/inst/ms/introduction.md

 <!--[@schindler2010]-->

 - Managing risk is fundamental to the conservation of an endangered species.
-	- risk is usually assessed on a population by population basis
+	- risk is usually assessed on a population-by-population basis
 	- for metapopulations, we can consider risk for components or risk for the whole
 - The management of financial portfolios provides another way of considering risk for metapopulations.
 	- performance of weighted assets